Follow TV Tropes

 • Jeong Su-in's infection is based on Shinichi Izumi's perspective.
 Only this time, it's her brain that gets infected.

-• During a debriefing of selected South Korean police officers, Jun-kyung explained that parasites can be taken out with shotguns instead of assault rifles.
+• During a debriefing of selected South Korean police officers, Jun-kyung explains that parasites can be taken out with shotguns instead of assault rifles.

-• Jun-kyung also mentioned another way to detect if a person is a parasite is by taking a strand of hair to see if it'll wither and die.
+• Jun-kyung also mentions another way to detect if a person is a parasite is by taking a strand of hair to see if it'll wither and die.

-• No Such Agency: The Grey is a South Korean black ops unit that's not known to the public, except for some parts of law enforcement and the government.
+• No Such Agency: The Grey is a South Korean black ops unit that operates in secret.
 Averted in the fifth episode after parasites raid the convoy.
 This allowed netizens to film/take photos and post them online, forcing the South Korean National Police Agency to admit the threat of the parasites and the unit.
 The end of the show has the unit having its own office, suggesting that they operate within the public eye.

 • Religion of Evil: The Saejin Church is in fact formed solely out of parasites who have created their own organization in order to better survive and hunt among the humans.
 They are led by the alpha parasite AKA Pastor Kwon Hyuk-joo.